 Showghi's work has been exhibited since 1988 here and abroad.
 She has shown in London at: the Royal Academy Summer Exhibitions, The Mall Galleries, the Phoenix Art Gallery in Brighton, Harrow Open Studios, The Asia House Fair, London Art Book Fairs and at the Stock By Nayland Festival.She has also exhibited in museums, galleries and universities and most recently in Tehran at the Golestan Palace Museum and at the International Contemporary Art Fair Artrooms at The Melia White House Hotel.

-Showghi's work can be found in public and private collections, e.g. Tate Britain, The Royal Navy Museum in Portsmouth (five books for the ‘New Found Treasures’ exhibition), the Museum of Art and Literature, Yerevan, Armenia, Middlesex University, Thames Valley and Canterbury University, the Aaran Gallery in Tehran, and in many private collections.
+Showghi's work can be found in public and private collections, e.g. Tate Britain, The British Library, The Royal Navy Museum in Portsmouth (five books for the ‘New Found Treasures’ exhibition), the Museum of Art and Literature, Yerevan, Armenia, Middlesex University, Thames Valley and Canterbury University, the Aaran Gallery in Tehran, and in many private collections.

 Showghi is a member of the Society of Designer Craftsmen and the Harrow Open Studios.
 Her studio is open to the public in June.
-She frequently return to Iran to draw inspiration and source new material.
+She frequently returns to Iran to draw inspiration and source new material.